 SOCI 1160 (Social Problems) Online General Information

 The online section of SOCI 1160 is designed for students who are unable to attend traditional-based class, are comfortable with computers and software, are comfortable with written communication, and who are self-motivated.
 Online classes are not for everyone, and it is important to understand that even though you are not required to be online (or in a classroom) at a certain time, the course is structured with due dates and deadlines.
-It is important that students have good time management skills as well as the ability to articulate their understanding of the material through written communication using complete sentences and Standard English.
+It is important that students have effective time management skills as well as the ability to articulate their understanding of the material through written communication using complete sentences and Standard English.

 SOCI 1160 is a survey course that introduces the student to the structural and theoretical themes present in social problems that are identified in different societies.
 The course focuses on the construction and maintenance of social problems over time.

 The course includes discussions for each chapter, along with chapter quizzes, and two exams.
 Discussions encourage critical thinking and require students to make applications based on the information from the textbook and other resources.
 It is important that students be able to articulate their understanding of the material through their writings as that is the only way the instructor has to evaluate their understanding of the material.
 This is a 3 credit hour course, so expect to spend several hours working on the class each week, depending on the assignments that are due.
 All course material is available to students on the first day of class.
 Students may work ahead, however, it is critical that students follow all deadlines.

 A proctored midterm exam is required.
 Additional information on dates, times, and locations will be provided to students.

 The orientation material is located in the D2L course page.
 Students are expected to read all the folders and files, read and agree to the online policy, and listen to the orientation powerpoint.
 If these activities are not done within the first week of class the student will be dropped from the class due to non-attendance.

 Important information when deciding to take this online course: